Capital punishment in Libya

 Capital punishment in Libya remains a legal practice in the region and is implemented in both civil and military law.
 Libyan law states that every person sentenced to death will be executed by a firing squad.
+It was commonly used by the government of Muammar Gaddafi (who was himself ultimately summarily executed).
 However, the application of the death penalty in Libya has been inconsistent due to political uncertainty and conflict starting in 2011.
 The death penalty makes up more than 30 articles of Libya's penal code, providing a wide array of offenses punishable by death, including some that are related to freedom of speech and association.

 Legal Framework and Application

 The legal system in Libya allows for the execution of capital punishment.
 The government maintains its usage for variety of different offenses.
 Libya continues its use of the death penalty in these ways.